-Retirement benefits are considered as property in Texas; therefore, it can be subject to a “just and right” division by the courts.
-It is considered as indirect compensation to a spouse and classified as income earned by the spouse during the marriage.
+Retirement benefits are considered as property in Texas; therefore, they can be subject to a “just and right” division by the courts.
+They are considered indirect compensation to a spouse and classified as income earned by the spouse during the marriage.

 Under Texas laws, contributions made to a retirement plan during the marriage are considered community property in Texas courts.
-And because it is regarded as community property, it can be subject to division in a divorce proceeding.
+And because they are regarded as community property, they can be subject to division in a divorce proceeding.

-A retirement plan is wherein an employee will receive benefits once the employee reaches retirement age.
-If an employee decides to leave the company before he retires, the company returns the employee’s contributions and forfeits any company’s contributions.
+A retirement plan is where an employee will receive benefits once the employee reaches retirement age.
+If an employee decides to leave the company before he retires, the company returns the employee’s contributions.
+They also forfeit any company’s contributions.

 If the spouse made the contributions before marriage, then the retirement benefits are considered separate property.
-If the spouse made the contributions after the marriage, it is part of the spouses’ community property.
+But when the spouse makes contributions after the marriage, it is part of the spouses’ community property.

-What are the many different types of retirement benefit plans?
+What are the different types of retirement benefit plans?

-Also, if, at any time, during the marriage, the spouses move from state to state, the Texas courts would interpret the retirement benefits based on the laws of the residence of the spouses at the time the benefit was accrued.
-If you happen to live in a common-law state, retirement plans will be considered separate property and will not be subjected to the “just and right” division.
+Additionally, if the spouses move from state to state during the marriage, that changes things.
+Texas courts would interpret the retirement benefits based on the laws of the residence of the spouses at the time the benefit was accrued.
+If you happen to live in a common-law state, retirement plans will be considered separate property and therefore will not be subjected to the “just and right” division.